Harmonic morphisms from five-dimensional Lie groups: The -dimensional Lie algebras

 \section{The $3$-dimensional Lie algebras}

-At the end of the 19th century L.~Bianchi classified the $3$-dimensional real Lie algebras.
+At the end of the 19th century, L.~Bianchi classified the $3$-dimensional real Lie algebras.
 They fall into nine disjoint types I-IX.
 Each contains a single isomorphy class except types VI and VII which are continuous families of different classes.
-We equip the groups with left-invariant metrics for which the given basis $\{X,Y,Z\}$ of each Lie algebra is orthonormal at the identity.

-\begin{example}[I] By $\rn^3$ we denote both the 3-dimensional abelian Lie algebra and the corresponding simply connected flat Lie group. \end{example}
+\begin{example}[I] By $\rn^3$ we denote both the 3-dimensional abelian Lie algebra and the corresponding simply connected Lie group. \end{example}

 \begin{example}[II] The nilpotent Heisenberg algebra $\mathfrak{nil}^3$ is defined by The corresponding simply connected Lie group is $\text{Nil}^3$. \end{example}